AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 * "do not forget" **x3**

 Unfortunately, all libraries I've seen that provide futures for Swift finish here.
-I had [goals](#goals) to achieve, so I had to move forward.
+I had [Goals for New Approaches](#goals-for-new-approaches) to achieve, so I had to move forward.

 ## Refactoring 2.2 - Futures and ExecutionContext
-Let's make a few assumptions before we explore this solution.
+Let's make a few assumptions before we explore this approach.

 1. for `MyService`
     * `MyService` is an active object that has mutable state